scvalex/ltc/docs/final.md

 ~~~~

 Since LTc handles the details automatically, our code can focus on the
 problem specific parts of the forum.
-As a result it looks simple and
+As a result, the code looks
-clean.
+simple and clean.

 ## Performance

 \label{sec:performance}

-Performance-wise, LTc rates very poorly.
+Performance-wise, LTc does very poorly.
 The main reason for this was
 our focus on its design.
 As such, LTc is currently optimised for
-debugging and development, rather than real world applications.
+debugging and development, rather than for real world applications.

 As an example of this in action, consider the on-disk format of one of
 the files used by the data store: